 - Almond flour – Use fine, blanched almond flour which is made from peeled almonds.
 I don’t recommend using almond meal which is a little too coarse and dark for this crust since the entire raw almond is used.

 - Granulated sweetener of choice – The amount varies, depending on what type of pie you make.
 For example, for sweet pie shells, 3-4 tablespoons of sweetener would be normal.
 On the other hand, for savory pie crusts, you may want to omit the sweetener entirely or perhaps only add a teaspoon of sweetener.
+To keep the carbs and calories down, opt for a sugarfree sweetener such as monk fruit.

 - Salt – just a little bit.